Part #2, Gross-Deutschland Battle Uniforms:

 The uniform’s issue-shoulder boards, naturally are the late-type style, having a white GD cipher nicely sewn directly on them, with white thread, as is the board’s piping.
 While called “Grenadiers” they all were motorized infantry, the “Panzer Grenadier Green piping was not really used by the GD, not even the Panzer-Grenadiers.
 The “Grossdeutchland” Troops also identified their regiment as well (to stand out) using various available materials, white bands of material over the bottom of the boards indicating the 1st regiment.

-The Grenadier wears the Hitlerjugend Proficiency Badge, indicating he has completed training but not yet been sent to the front (where this would disappear).
+The Grenadier wears the Hitlerjugend Proficiency Badge, indicating he has completed training but has not yet been sent to the front (where this would disappear).
 He has the final version of the Grossdeutschland Divisions cuff title on the cuff.

 The walking-out uniform is completed with the M43 wool cap, with the traditional “pinched crown”, from pinching the front when taking the cap off and putting it on.
 The German Army trained the troops never to touch the “bill” of their schirmmutz (dress cap), so they didn’t smudge the shiny Vulcanized-fiber bill with fingerprints, motor memory had tie happen to all their caps.